PMP Exam will change

-PMI will change the PMP Exam from June 30th 2020 on, based on the new PMP Exam Content outline PMI has released in June 2019!
+PMI will change the PMP Exam based on the PMP Exam Content outline PMI has released in June 2019!
 For further information you might check out the official PMI Website HERE!

 So you have now to decide when you will take the PMP Exam?
-Before the change takes place in June 2020 and based on the current prep materials OR after the change?
-The updated prep materials for the new structure and content is not expected to being released before Q1 or even Q2 next year!
+Before the change takes place and based on the current prep materials OR after the change?

 We do STRONGLY recommend going for the EXAM BEFORE the Changes take place.